Julio Ramón Ribeyro: Second trip to Europe (1961)

 In 1961, he returned to Paris, where he worked as a journalist for ten years, Agence France Press.
 He was also cultural attache at the Peruvian Embassy in Paris, and was also a cultural consultant and ambassador of Peru to UNESCO.

 He married Alida Cordero and they had one child.
-In 1973, he operated a first lung cancer, caused by their addiction to cigarettes as a result of which he received a long treatment.
-Inspired by this experience, he wrote a book entitled "Only for smokers".
+In 1973, underwent his first operation for lung cancer, caused by his addiction to cigarettes, as a result of which he received a long treatment.
+Inspired by this experience, he wrote a book entitled Only For Smokers.

 In 1983, he received the National Book Award, and ten years later, the National Culture.

-Last years
+Final years

 Generous with his friends and with young writers, Ribeyro never had enemies and was always very appreciated by his contemporaries.
 After being confirmed as ambassador to Unesco in the late 1980s, he had a very rough verbal exchange with fellow Peruvian and friend Mario Vargas Llosa, regarding the political debate in Peru around the proposed nationalization of banks by the first presidential term of Alan García government, which divided public opinion in the country.
 Ribeyro criticized Vargas Llosa for supporting the conservative sectors of the country, which according to him meant he was opposing the emergence of the popular classes.
 Vargas Llosa answered in his memoir A Fish in the Water (1993), by pointing out what he considered Ribeyro's lack of consistency, which made him appear subservient to every single government so as to maintain his diplomatic appointment in Unesco.
 However, apart from this embarrassing episode, Vargas Llosa has consistently praised the literary work of Ribeyro, whom he considers as one of the great storytellers in Spanish.
-The relationship between the two authors, who shared flat in Paris was otherwise complex and full of mysteries.
+The relationship between the two authors, who shared a flat in Paris, was otherwise complex and full of mysteries.

 His last years were spent traveling between Europe and Peru.
 In the last year of his life he had decided to remain definitely in his homeland in Peru.
-He died on December 4, 1994, days after getting the Juan Rulfo Prize for Literature.
+He died on 4 December 1994, days after getting the Juan Rulfo Prize for Literature.

+In 2019, to celebrate the 90th anniversary of Julio Ramón Ribeyro’s birth, the literary magazine of the University of Oklahoma published a dossier titled Julio Ramón Ribeyro.
+The dossier includes texts by Peruvian writer Fernando Ampuero, the author’s official biographer Jorge Coaguila, Dr. Paloma Torres, and Peruvian writer Gunter Silva Passuni.